 - Greater sense of cultural values and team environment

 Engaged employees are more productive and loyal.
 This is paramount in a corporate landscape where loyalty is a growing concern as more “flighty” Millennials make up the workforce.
 Engaged employees are more likely to refer their friends and family to work, and can foster greater external brand growth as informal brand ambassadors.
 Word of mouth is still one of the most effective forms of PR!

 Now that you’re thinking about internal communications, here are some starting points to think about:

 Think about where people want to go for information.
 Maybe it’s via a newsletter, email, intranet, video or bulletin board.
 Choose one or two primary communications vehicles and focus your engagement efforts there.
 It’s definitely worth polling employees for their preferences.
 Whatever response you get, keep the number of options few in number.
 Saturating the workplace with outlets for information will inevitably be confusing and cause people to stop zoning in.

 You probably want to get all your information in one message and get it over with – but avoid taking shortcuts with your internal communication.
 People respond better to brief messages that appear weekly than large quarterly updates featuring thousands of words.

 Or communicate through video

 We just said avoid taking shortcuts, but video is a shortcut you can and should take – a shortcut for your employees at least.
-Studies show most employees learn faster with visual aid, and are more willing to open that email or message to begin with when it has a video attached.
+Viewers accessing pieces of content through video formats retain as much as 95% of the communicated message, versus only 10% when communicated through text.
+Employees learn faster with visual aid, and are more willing to open that email or message to begin with when it has a video attached.
 The play button is, without a doubt, the most compelling action on the Internet.
 If you’re interested in using video to make your communications polished, effective and worth tuning in to, our team at Arc and Crown can help.
 Contact us here to learn more.